ana-vranic/MapReduce-tutorial/docs/mrjob.md

 # mrjob

   mrjob is a Python MapReduce library that wraps Hadoop streaming and allows us to write the MapReduce programs in a more Pythonic manner.
-With mrjob, it is possible to write multistep jobs. mrjob programs can be tested locally, run on the Hadoop cluster, and run in the Amazon cloud using Amazon Elastic MapReduce (EMR).
+With mrjob, it is possible to write multistep jobs.
+Programs can be tested locally, run on the Hadoop cluster, and run in the Amazon cloud using Amazon Elastic MapReduce (EMR).

 - instalation ```$ pip install mrjob ```